PalamuTiger/DataScience_Learning/README.md

-# Data Science Complete Learning
+# Data Science Learning (Complete and Comprehensive)

 A list of Data Science tutorials with a project based learning approach.